 - Ability and willingness to communicate with others on issues that are sensitive and controversial.

-- Ability and willingness to help arbitrate disputes within the conference, within the CAG, between the CAG and EC, and between the conference and community.
+- Ability and willingness to help arbitrate disputes within the conference, within the CAG, between the CAG and Executive Committee, and between the conference and community.

 - Willingness to take accountability for the work of CAG.